About this Blog

 Greetings to all,

-Many times I have read about walkman enthusiast who complains about high-quality players which sound poor, or are not what they expected.
-So I have decided to try to combine some tips and advice for those members who are not familiar with the world of Hi-Fi and walkmans or personal stereos, here goes:
+Many times I have read about Walkman enthusiasts who complain about high-quality players that sound poor or are not what they expected.
+So I have decided to try to combine some tips and advice for those members who are not familiar with the world of Hi-Fi and Walkmans or personal stereos.
+Here goes:

 ~~~~~~~~~